 Exactly a year ago on 13 April, people took to the streets of Yerevan demanding change in Armenia.
 The opposition movement was headed by Nikol Pashinyan.
 On 8 May 2018, he was elected prime minister, and the revolution came full cycle.

 Armenia’s Velvet Revolution was accompanied by a number of different forms of street art and performances.
-In Yerevan music was heard across the city, of all genres and for all tastes.
+In Yerevan, music of all genres and for all tastes was heard across the city.
 Posters, both written sloppily by hand and printed carefully with calligraphy were also present.
 We present you here with the most interesting and popular of the two forms of protest.

 The anthem of the revolution: ‘My step, the song of the citizens’